Skip to main content

 Section B. Duties and Powers of the Senate

-1. To serve as deliberative body for organizing and carrying out the business of the faculty.
+1. To serve as deliberative body for organizing and carrying out the faculty's business.

 2. To determine those issues which should be taken to the entire faculty and to forward these to the faculty.